Putin says annexation of Crimea partly a response to NATO enlargement

 "We will continue these negotiations but in any case we will do everything possible to guarantee the security of the Russian people."

-U.S. Defense Secretary Chuck Hagel dismissed Putin's comments that American plans for a missile defense system in eastern Europe amounted to an "arms race".

-"That's ridiculous.
-It's not an arms race.
-It's a missile defense system and we've made that very clear," Hagel told reporters, adding Washington has welcomed "the Russians to participate in that."

-(Reporting by Alexei Anishchuk and Maria Kiselyova; Additional reporting by Polina Devitt; Writing by Alissa de Carbonnel; Editing by Mark Trevelyan, John Stonestreet and Giles Elgood)
+(Reporting by Alexei Anishchuk and Maria Kiselyova; Additional reporting by Polina Devitt; Writing by Alissa de Carbonnel; Editing by Mark Trevelyan, John Stonestreet)